Does your child play contact sports? If so, we highly recommend getting them a custom mouthguard.

 Athletes wear mouthguards to prevent injuries to their teeth, tongue, lips, and cheeks.
 The mouthguard also acts as a shock absorber, thus helping protect against jaw fractures and concussions.

-Many organised sports do not require athletes to wear mouthguards, but it is still imperative that athletes wear them.
+Many organized sports do not require athletes to wear mouthguards, but it is still imperative that athletes wear them.

 At the London Hockey Concussion Summit in Ontario, doctors agreed that all ice hockey players should be wearing mouthguards.
 Despite this, mouthguards are not mandatory in the National Hockey League.